KhalidSaverola/WD-seatwork4/readme.md

 The hero section is often the first thing visitors see when they land on a website.
 It sets the tone for the rest of the site and provides an opportunity to make a strong first impression.

 Key Components:

-Header and Footer: Consistent elements across all pages, providing navigation and essential information.
-Multiple Pages: Each page presents a different design theme or concept.
 Design Variations: Five distinct design layouts are implemented, showcasing different aesthetic choices and user experiences.

 Technology Used and How It Is Used: